madelson/DistributedLock/README.md

 ## System-wide locks

-System-wide locks are great for synchronizing between processes or .NET application domains.
-Here's all you need to do:
+System-wide locks are great for synchronizing between processes or .NET application domains:

 ```C#
 var myLock = new SystemDistributedLock("SystemLock");